Bringing you honest reviews of recent releases

-Fast action and a bit of violence, a dash of adventure, a hero and the hero’s pet, two worlds smashing into each other as the titular character breezes her way through World War One.. it’s certainly a Marvel flick that’s for sure.
+Fast action and a bit of violence, a dash of adventure, a hero and the hero’s pet, two worlds smashing into each other as the titular character breezes her way through World War One.. it’s certainly a DC flick that’s for sure.
 Thing is, I exited the cinema as unaffected by the movie as before I entered.
 If I could sum my reaction up in a singular Emoji:

 Gadot appears, gives a good enough (not overly amazing) performance as the high-powered female, and then the story ends.
 It’s every Marvel fan’s dream, every not bothered‘s standard time-filler.

 I will say though, the scene whereby Wonder Woman ‘wrists’ her way through No Man’s Land in World War One is quite special.
 When Steve (Pine) leads her back to his world, Diana decides to take on the opposite enemy by herself.
 This unfolds into a bizarre but highly effective scene with Gadot swinging her arms and repelling each bullet fired – with het wrists.
 The slow motion sequence becomes almost like a dance routine with vibrant flashes of gold and stern facial expressions contributing to the swish atmosphere.
 And the way Gadot plays it radiates an air of such compassion that it’s slightly emotional, it really is the stuff of honour.
 Good work here.